A. Carman Pavilion Animal Health Technology Facility

 Mabel G. & J. Stanley Pullen Farm

 The Pullen Farm is also home to the Murray State Horticulture program.
 Horticultural facilities on the farm include three greenhouses, classroom and office spaces, and numerous flowering beds and landscape structures.
 Students are responsible for working in the greenhouses and also maintaining the bedding plants surrounding the facility.
-In 2009 the Hutson School of Agriculture began construction on an arboretum at the Pullen Farm.
-The Arboretum features collections of native plants trees, winding pathways, and a pavilion for hosting special events.
+In 2009, the Hutson School of Agriculture began construction on an arboretum at the Pullen Farm.
+The Doran Arboretum features collections of native plants trees, winding pathways and a pavilion for hosting special events.

-The Murray State Equine Center is home to the Equine Science Program and the Murray State Equestrian Teams.
-Facilities at the Center include
+The Rudolph Equine Education Center is home to the Equine Science Program and the Murray State Equestrian Teams.
+Facilities at the Center include:

 - Equine Center Stall Application